-“Use mustache wax to help train the mustache to part to the sides.
-This will help keep the hair out of your mouth and prevent you from chomping down on it as you eat.”
-Find our recommended waxes here.
+Use mustache wax to train the mustache to part evenly to both sides of your face.
+This will keep the hair out of your mouth and prevent you from chomping down on it as you eat (even if those little snacks you find later help you get through long afternoon meetings.)
+Find our recommended waxes, or try:

-Rule #5: Make it work (appropriate).
+Rule #5: Make It SFW

-“If you keep a corporate beard, be sure to trim the neck and cheek line.
-A good rule of thumb is to make sure neck hair ends above the Adam’s apple and with the cheek line, it doesn’t go any higher than the bottom of the nose.”
-Check out this guide to how to shape a beard for all rules to getting your look.
+If you need to keep a more “corporate” beard so you can keep that more corporate job, keep the length spare and be sure to trim along the neck and cheek line.
+A good rule of thumb is to make sure neck hair is cleanly shaved from the Adam’s apple to your shirt collar, and from the cheek line up, not going any higher than the bottom of the nose — keep sideburn width at a good proportion too.
+Check out this guide to how to shape a beard for what it takes to get your preferred look.